Carnival in Venice

 And the origins are ancient.
 Venetian documents from the 1000s mention the carnival by that word, and it appears in official documents from the 1200s.
 It soon became a fixture in Venetian social life.

-When Frederick IV of Denmark and Norway arrived in Venice in 1708, the Venetian carnival was a major event for centuries.
+When Frederick IV of Denmark and Norway arrived in Venice in 1708, the Venetian carnival had been a major event and a tourist attraction for centuries.

 Masks and figures